 Filiform warts have these traits

-- Looks like long threads or thin fingers that stick out.
+- It looks like long threads or thin fingers that stick out.

 - Often develops on the face: around the mouth, eyes, and nose.